Ntrie1/Ecommerce-SPA-ReactProject/README.md

 # Ecommerce-SPA-ReactProject

-ElectraSwap is a web application that uses React as a front-end library 'framework'.
-This single page application's purpose is to allow its users to browse around and find second-hand or brand new devices on affortable prices.
+ElectraSwap is a web application that uses React as a Front-end library 'framework'.
+This single page application's purpose is to allow its users to browse around and find second-hand or brand new devices on affordable prices.
 Everyone is able to see all the devices available, however when the user register they will have access to search functionality and also will be able to create and post their own offer.
  The back-end that is being used is softuni's rest-api and the data is preserved in MongoDb

- ## Steps for local instalation and review:
+ ## Steps for local installation and review:
   1. Navigate to Rest-api folder:
-   - npm install - command for install all packeges dependances;
+   - npm install - command to install all packages and dependencies;
-   - npm start - command for install all command to start the back-end server;
+   - npm start -  to start the back-end server;
   2. Navigate to client folder:
-   - npm install - command for install all install all packeges dependances;
+   - npm install - command to install all packeges and dependances;
-   - npm run dev - run client React app
+   - npm run dev - to run client React app

 ## Libraries I have used in this project
   1. React version 18.2.0
-  2. ReactDom - for routing.
+  2. ReactDOM - for routing.
   3. Vite - for building fast and optimized web applications.
   4. Tailwind CSS framework - for better UI.